GrammaTech/gtirb/README.md

 echo "deb https://download.grammatech.com/gtirb/files/apt-repo [distribution] [component]"| sudo tee -a /etc/apt/sources.list
 ```
 Where:
-- `[distribution]` is either `bionic` or `focal` if you're on Ubuntu 18 or 20 respectively, and
+- `[distribution]` is either `bionic` or `focal` if you're on Ubuntu 18 or 20
+respectively, and
-- `[component]` is either `stable`, which holds the last versioned release, or `unstable`, which holds the HEAD of the repository.
+- `[component]` is either `stable`, which holds the last versioned release, or
+`unstable`, which holds the HEAD of the repository.

-> **NOTE:** On ubuntu18, gtirb-pprinter and ddisasm packages depend on a boost package from a PPA.
-You can add it like this: `add-apt-repository ppa:mhier/libboost-latest`
+> **NOTE:** On ubuntu18, gtirb-pprinter and ddisasm packages depend on a boost
+> package from a PPA.
+You can add it like this: `add-apt-repository
+ppa:mhier/libboost-latest`

 Finally update your package database and install the core GTIRB tools:
 ```sh
 sudo apt-get update
 sudo apt-get install libgtirb gtirb-pprinter ddisasm
 ```

+**Warning**:  There is a problem with the packages in the stable repository
+that will cause conflicts if you try `apt-get upgrade`.
+In this case,
+uninstall and reinstall the packages you got from the GTIRB repository.
+You
+may need to use `dpkg --remove` to remove the metapackages (e.g. `ddisasm`)
+before removing the concrete versioned packages (e.g. `ddisasm-1.5.1`).

 ## Arch Linux